GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/ControlCenter.md

 ## Accessing Templates from Control Center

-Control Center pulls in data on who last saved to the Budget and Projections Templates, when they saved, and where they saved from.
+Control Center pulls in data showing who last saved to the Budget and Projections Templates, when they saved, and where they saved from.
 The file location is clickable, and if you have access to the folder location you can open it up.

 ![](/images/WCNTraining/Budget/ControlCenter_BudgetFileLink.png)

 ![](/images/WCNTraining/Budget/ControlCenter_BudgetFileOpened.png)

-If a file has not been saved to the given Budget or Projections Template, or you want to make a fresh one, you can drill on either section to create a new Template.
+If a file has not been saved to a given Budget or Projections Template, or you want to make a fresh one, you can drill on either section to create a new Template.

 ![](/images/WCNTraining/Budget/ControlCenter_DrillNewTemplates.png)